Jupita-io/kotlin/README.md

 ```

 ### Step 4
-Call the dump API as a message from touchpoint by specifying the message and input_id – represented as '3' below;
+Dump the utterance from the touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.
+The parameter `isCall` is required and set to false by default.
+This tells Jupita if the utterance is from an audio call.
+When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to false;

 ```
-touchpoint.dump( "Hello",
+touchpoint.dump( "Hi, how are you?",
             "3",
             MessageType.Touchpoint,
             false,